tranma/rock-paper-scissors/README.md

 - `Mark` will remember how you played (up to a certain point).
 - `Queenie` will also remember how you played up to a point, but also how your sequence of plays are correlated.
 - `Bary` makes some assumptions about the way you play and update its beliefs as the game progresses.

+If you pick `Ensemble` you will be prompted to choose the computer players to add to your ensemble.

 ## Players